Kosmokleaner/RapidPicoC/README.md

 <img width="315" height="106" alt="ezgif-71ae7d307d8e3e63" src="https://github.com/user-attachments/assets/84b03f22-d1a9-49c9-b2e1-816c5d42931b" />

-This is a "Raspberry Pi Pico 2" C/C++ starter project (in/out ), optimized for iteration time (no USB plugin and button pressing).
+This is a "Raspberry Pi Pico 2" C/C++ starter project (in/out) for ARM or RISC-V, optimized for iteration time and convenience (no USB plugin and button pressing).
-This is much better than the standard method (unplug cable, plug in cable while pressing button, drag and drop .uf2 file) - for convience and speed.
-The setup work is still improvable.
-Feedback is welcome.
+This is much better than the standard method (unplug cable, plug in cable while pressing button, drag and drop .uf2 file).
+The setup work is still improvable, feedback is welcome.

-Key lines for best iteration:
+Key lines for best iteration (1 sec build, ~4sec for upload):
 ```
   ./build.sh
   sudo picotool load -x build/picow_blink.elf